 What is Emotional Intelligence?

 Emotional Intelligence refers to a specific form of intelligence which is centred around using emotional information in a meaningful way.
 This includes the way we understand and communicate our own emotions, how we perceive the emotions of others and how we make decisions.
+It’s not about suppressing our emotions but instead working with them in an intelligent way to help us navigate everyday life.

 Models of Emotional Intelligence